1. FC Kaiserslautern: 2005–present

 Šašić lasted almost the entire 2008–09 season, but was dismissed on 4 May 2009 after a run of poor results in the second half of the season, and three days after a 1–5 defeat by Hansa Rostock.
-Alois Schwartz was named interim coach, and he managed the club to a seventh-place finish on the season.
-The club eventually hired Marco Kurz as head coach.
+Alois Schwartz was named interim coach, and he managed the club to a seventh-place finish on the season. in June 2009 the club hired Marco Kurz as head coach.

+Marco Kurz led FC Kaiserslautern to win promotion to the Bundesliga in 2010.

 Under Kurz, the club secured promotion to the 1.
 Bundesliga on 25 April 2010, after four years in the second league.
 At the start of the 2010–11 season, newly promoted 1.
 FCK had a promising two-straight wins, including a 2–0 victory over the previous year's Bundesliga champions, Bayern Munich.
 However, after a 2–1 defeat at Mainz 05 and a 5–0 drubbing at eventual season champions Borussia Dortmund, the club began to struggle, and fell back to just ahead of the relegation zone.
 The club then had a poor start to the second half of the season – dropping into the relegation zone for several weeks – but managed to rally, earning seven victories in their last ten matches.
 They ended this run with four straight victories to finish the season at the seventh place.

+The home game between FC Kaiserslautern and rivals Bayern Munich at the Fritz-Walter-Stadion.

 The following season, 2011–12, the club finished in the bottom 18th place, and after two seasons in the top flight, were relegated to the 2.
 Bundesliga.
 They remained in that division until 2018, being relegated to the third tier for the first time in club history.

 In March 2022, a U.S. consortium consisting of Chien Lee of NewCity Capital, Krishen Sud, Partners Path Capital and Pacific Media Group, bought 10% of the club.

 On 24 May 2022, four years after their first relegation into Germany's third division, Kaiserslautern were promoted back to the 2.
 Bundesliga.

 1.FC Kaiserslautern fans at the 2024 DFB-Pokal final between 1.
 FC Kaiserslautern and Bayer Leverkusen at the Olympic Stadium in Berlin.

-In the 2023-24 season, Kaiserslauten made a surprising DFB-Pokal run, winning against fourth division side FC Rot-Weiß Koblenz, Bundesliga side 1.
+In the 2023–24 season, Kaiserslauten made a DFB-Pokal run, winning against fourth division side FC Rot-Weiß Koblenz, Bundesliga side 1.
 FC Köln, second division side 1.
 FC Nürnberg and third division side 1.
-FC Saarbrücken to reach the DFB-Pokal final, the first in 21 years where they narrowly lost 1-0 to the reigning Bundesliga champion Bayer 04 Leverkusen.
+FC Saarbrücken to reach the DFB-Pokal final, the first in 21 years they lost 1–0 to the reigning Bundesliga champion Bayer 04 Leverkusen.